taskiq_pg

 Result backend for TaskIQ based on asyncpg.

-Construct new result backend.
+Construct a new AsyncpgResultBackend.

 Parameters: